Loading...

 Abstract

-This study examines the perceptions, challenges, and misconceptions of TVET practitioners in Pan-Commonwealth countries regarding the use of Artificial Intelligence (AI) in developing Open Educational Resources (OER).
-While AI has the potential to enhance OER accessibility and efficiency, its adoption depends on practitioners' perceptions and systemic constraints.
-Grounded in Everett Rogers' Diffusion of Innovations Theory, the study explores the adoption process of AI-driven OER creation, analysing factors such as relative advantage and complexity.
-Engeström's Activity Theory further provides a framework to examine the interactions between practitioners, AI tools, and institutional structures, identifying contradictions that influence implementation.
-Data was collected from TVET educators and subject matter experts in Jamaica, Kenya and Nigeria through a self-administered electronic survey.
+This study examines the perceptions, challenges, and misconceptions of TVET practitioners in Pan-Commonwealth countries regarding the use of Generative Artificial Intelligence (GenAI) in developing Open Educational Resources (OER).
+While GenAI has the potential to enhance OER accessibility and efficiency, its adoption depends on practitioners’ perceptions and systemic constraints.
+Grounded in Everett Rogers' Diffusion of Innovations Theory, the study explores the adoption process of GenAI-driven OER creation, analysing factors such as relative advantage and complexity.
+Engeström’s Activity Theory provides a framework for examining the interactions between practitioners, AI tools, and institutional structures, identifying contradictions that influence implementation.
+Data were collected from TVET educators and subject matter experts in Jamaica, Kenya and Nigeria through a self-administered electronic survey.
 The findings offer insights into AI adoption challenges, misconceptions, and socio-technical constraints, that may inform policy recommendations and professional development strategies.
-This research contributes to advancing AI-driven OER frameworks for TVET, ensuring equitable and sustainable implementation.
-PCF11 Sub-Theme: Gender, Technology and Innovation in Open Education Paper ID: 8306 Subjects: Generative AI; OER; TVET; Diffusion of Innovations; Activity Theory; AI Adoption
+This research contributes to advancing GenAI-driven OER frameworks for TVET, ensuring equitable and sustainable implementation.
+PCF11 Sub-Theme: Gender, Technology and Innovation in Open Education Paper ID: 8306

 Country